 - Pinterest Keyword Tools

-Why You Need a Keyword Tool Beyond Google’s Keyword Planner
+Why You Need a Keyword Tool That's Not Made by Google

 Let’s say you have a website that offers people building plans, materials, and kits to help your customers build their own wooden shed.
 You don’t sell or install the actual wooden sheds, but you do sell everything that a DIY builder needs to make one of their own.